-OTP achieved an annual average of 96 per cent based on the combined performance of GO Rail (94 per cent), GO Bus (96 per cent), and UP Express (98 per cent).
+OTP achieved an annual average of 96 per cent based on the combined performance of GO rail (94 per cent), GO bus (96 per cent), and UP Express (98 per cent).
 Compared to last year, the UP Express customer service score dropped by one point.
-OTP steadily declined from April to September for several reasons: crew shortages, changing demand for transit, and the gradual return of transit and traffic to roads which introduced causes of delay that had not been present for close to two years.
+Throughout the year, OTP steadily declined from April to September for several reasons, including the gradual return of transit and traffic to roads which introduced causes of delay that had not been present for close to two years, crew shortages and changing demand for transit which meant that the service frequencies and schedules took time to match to demand, which introduced new challenges.
 Since September, network punctuality and reliability have been increasing gradually, achieving 97 per cent in March 2023.
 They are on an upward trajectory entering the 2023-24 fiscal year.